matthewfee/matthewfee/README.md

 ### Hi there 👋

 My name is Matthew Fee.
-I'm a web developer and philosopher with a focus in front-end.
+I'm a web developer and philosopher with a focus in front-end apps.

 #### :octocat: Notable repos ...